LevelTwo/MusicDots/README.md

 # RDots
 Music synthesizer integrated with lyrics, fueled on dots representing the rhythm like Vox https://www.youtube.com/watch?v=3la8bsi4P-c.
 Write music sheets as easily as https://flat.io/.
 Visualize lyrics as well as https://www.youtube.com/watch?v=e8fTMi3QSOY and https://colinmorris.github.io/SongSim/#/gallery.
 Visualize music as well as https://www.youtube.com/watch?v=HzzmqUoQobc.

+Create a file called .env and add NODE_PATH=src to it in order to compile correctly.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).